jalandra/chidiyaudd_web/README.md

-# chidiyaudd_web
+# Manitya Tech
-This holds the code for hosting the chidiya udd game
+This the website for chidiyaUdd